nlp-tlp/15926-4-RDL-CITS3200/README.md

 ./setup.sh
 ```

-If you encounter the error `-bash: ./setup.sh: /bin/bash^M: bad interpreter: No such file or directory` and you are using WSL:

-Run `sed -i 's/\r$//' setup.sh`, then run the script again.
+If you encounter the error `-bash: ./setup.sh: /bin/bash^M: bad interpreter: No such file or directory` and you are using WSL, run `sed -i 's/\r$//' setup.sh` then rerun the script.

 #### Client dependency installation